yurt-page/docs/dns.md

   – Improve performance with affecting the systems architecture
 - Idea for M.Sc. project: build push-based DNS!

-I've sent a letter to author where asked for any further research but didn't receive a reply yet.
-Anyway something similar can be implemented for yurt domains internally.
+Something similar can be implemented for yurt domains internally.
 Since we have a single jkl.mn DNS then we can easily track IP changes and yurts can download the DNS updates.